 Pick up your car at Keflavík International Airport and make your way towards Iceland’s capital Reykjavík.
 Along the way, you’ll drive past the vast fields of black lava and moss-covered rocks of the Reykjanes Peninsula.

-If you prefer, you can skip the lagoon and head straight to the capital.
 After settling in your accommodation, you are free to explore the city.
 You could check out a museum, go shopping or visit one of Reykjavík’s many restaurants and bars.
 You'll spend your night in the city.

 On day two, you’ll visit the iconic Golden Circle.
 This route includes the historically and geographically significant Þingvellir National Park, the erupting hot springs of Geysir geothermal area and the magnificent Gullfoss waterfall.

 Þingvellir is your first stop of the day.
 This national park is where Iceland’s parliament, Alþingi, was founded over a thousand years ago, making it the oldest still-running parliament in the world.